-(B) The Director of the Division or an Assistant Secretary of the Governing Board is authorized to determine the most advantageous date and time of public sale and to provide notice pursuant to applicable law of such sale, at a time and in such manner as determined by the Director of the Division or an Assistant Secretary of the Governing Board to be appropriate to provide adequate notice to potential bidders.
-Bids for the purchase of the Bonds will be received at the offices of the Division, or at another location designated in the Notice of Bond Sale, until the time and date of sale determined by the Director of the Division or an Assistant Secretary of the Governing Board.
+(B) The Director is hereby authorized to determine the most advantageous date and time of a public sale and to provide notice pursuant to applicable law of such sale, at a time and in such manner as determined by the Director to be appropriate to provide adequate notice to potential bidders.
+Upon election by the successful bidder as provided in the Notice of Bond Sale, a portion of the Series 2023 Bonds identified in such election shall be designated as Term Bonds.
+Bids for the purchase of the Series 2023 Bonds will be received at the offices of the Division, or at another location designated in the Notice of Bond Sale, until the time and date of sale determined by the Director, as stated or provided for in the Notice of Bond Sale.